grayswansecurity/OpenHands/openhands/security/README.md

 * To enable this feature: In the InvariantAnalyzer object, set the check_browsing_alignment attribute to True and initialize the guardrail_llm attribute with an LLM object.

-### Gray Swan
+### Cygnal by Gray Swan AI

-The Gray Swan Security Analyzer integrates with [Gray Swan AI's Cygnal API](https://docs.grayswan.ai/monitor-requests/monitor) to provide advanced AI safety monitoring for OpenHands agents.
+The Cygnal Security Analyzer integrates with [Gray Swan AI's Cygnal API](https://docs.grayswan.ai/monitor-requests/monitor) to provide advanced AI safety monitoring for OpenHands agents.

 #### Getting Started
 To get started with the Gray Swan security analyzer (powered by Cygnal):